Linda Morgan: Collision

-Eight-year-old Joan Cianfarra, the sister sleeping on the adjoining bed in Linda's cabin was killed.
-Her step-father, Camille Cianfarra, a longtime foreign correspondent for The New York Times, stationed in Spain, was also killed in the adjacent cabin he shared with the girls' mother.
-They were two of 46 passengers and crew who died in the impact areas on the two ships.
-After all the surviving passengers and crew were evacuated by several rescue ships (most notably the S.S.
-Ile de France), the Andrea Doria capsized and sank the next morning.
+Morgan's half-sister and stepfather were not as lucky as Joan was swept into the sea despite their proximity, and Camille was crushed to death.
+Her mother Jane was badly injured, but was able to survive the collision after being trapped for hours in the wreckage.
+Joan and Camille were two of 46 passengers and crew who died in the impact areas on the two ships.
+After all the surviving passengers and crew were evacuated by several rescue ships (most notably the S.S. Île de France), the Andrea Doria capsized and sank the next morning.
 With ships of several nations transporting survivors, communication of news to the waiting families was difficult.
-Linda Morgan and her younger sister were both listed among the missing passengers in early reports.
+Linda Morgan and her younger half-sister, Joan, were both listed among the missing passengers in early reports.